PE and Sports

 Early Years

 In the Early Years, children have the opportunity to be physically active in their environment, through play.
 They have regular access to appropriate outdoor space where they are able to practise movement skills and have access to sporting equipment such as balls, rackets and trikes, providing them with the opportunity to engage in daily sporting activities.
-From the spring term in Reception, children have a weekly PE session where they are able to engage in activities such as throwing and catching and travelling in a range of different movements.
+Children also have a weekly PE session where they are able to engage in activities such as throwing and catching and travelling in a range of different movements.
 These gross and fine motor skills are vital for their development to enable them to pursue happy, healthy and active lives.

 Key Stage One and Two

-From Years 1 to 6, children have a weekly, hour long PE lesson.
+From Years 1 to 6, children have a weekly PE lesson.
 Within the half-term units which include gymnastics, dance, invasive games, striking and fielding, athletics and swimming, there is a significant focus on key concepts such as core strength, throwing and catching and multi-skills.

 Trinity has sought to provide sporting opportunities for all children through accessible, challenging, multi-sport experiences at all ages and abilities.
 In turn, this will ensure that all children develop character and learn skills such as problem-solving, resilience, perseverance, confidence, sportsmanship and teamwork.